-Visiting Rome, inevitable is Vatican city.
-Having in mind my grandfather who visited Rome and Vatican 35 years ago and always telling me stories, I was walking down the Via Leone IV.
-He never managed to re-visit with me, but we went other italina cities like Venice and Verona.
+When visiting Rome, inevitable to visit is the Vatican city.
+Having in mind my grandfather who visited Rome and Vatican in 1970’s, he was always telling me stories about this place.
+I was walking down the Via Leone IV thinking of him, reminding myself about the way he was telling his stories – I was giggling .
+He never managed to re-visit with me although we had this planned.
+Yet we did visited some other italian cities like Venice and Verona.

-I started with Vatican Museum, full of gold and other presents from countries given to popes through centuries.
-The Vatican Museums is a maze of painted halls where all these gifts are placed for tourists.
+I started my sightseeing with Vatican Museum, full of gold and other presents from the countries that were giving these diplomatic presents to popes through centuries.
+The Vatican Museums is a maze of painted halls where all these gifts are placed for tourists to explore.

 These Christian and art museums display works from the immense collection amassed by Popes (Pontifex Maximus – lat. the great bridge) throughout the centuries including some of the most renowned classical sculptures and most important masterpieces of Renaissance art in the world.
 The museums contain roughly 70,000 works, of which 20,000 are on display.